MuonCollider-WG4/rectilinear/README.md

 Folder 'post_merge' is the previous version for the part after the bunch merge system.

 Folder '2024-6-14_lattice_files' is the latest version corresponding to a paper in preparation.

+Folder '2024-8-12_lattice_files' has different solenoids in B-stage 1 to 4 and RF setting in other B-stages are changed compared to '2024-6-14_lattice_files'.
+Lattice of the pre-merge does not change.